Obesity in America: How Employers Can Reduce the Epidemic with Worksite Wellness

 “A high-risk 35 year-old costs the same in health care as a low-risk 75 year-old,” said Morgan.

-Promote Healthy Lifestyles through Wellness Initiatives and Workplace Culture
+Promote Healthy Lifestyles Through Worksite Wellness Initiatives and Workplace Culture

 Healthy lifestyle education at the workplace was a common theme among the event speakers.

 Why worksite wellness?
 Adults spend a large amount of their time at work.

 “Studies have shown that for every one dollar spent on worksite wellness, you will have approximately two to five dollars of return on that investment,” said Morgan.
 “Be creative.
 Find ways to make small increases in activity and eating healthier.”

 Worksite wellness initiatives discussed at the event included: